chuotchuilacduong/DeepStock/README.md

 <|im_start|>assistant
 {Analytical answer}
 <|im_end|>

-3. Model Training
+### 3. Model Training

-Loads the base model deepseek-coder-6.7b-instruct.
+* Loads the base model `deepseek-coder-6.7b-instruct`.

-Uses the SFTTrainer (Supervised Fine-tuning Trainer) from the trl library to train the model on the prompt-formatted dataset.
+* Uses the `SFTTrainer` (Supervised Fine-tuning Trainer) from the `trl` library to train the model on the prompt-formatted dataset.

-Training parameters like learning rate, batch size, and the number of epochs are configured to optimize performance.
+* Training parameters like learning rate, batch size, and the number of epochs are configured to optimize performance.

-4. Inference
+### 4. Inference

-After training, the model can be used to answer new, unseen questions.
+* After training, the model can be used to answer new, unseen questions.

 Example Model Output: